ROME CAMPUS

 Rooms consist of:

-• Single or double bedrooms
+• Single or double bedrooms, occasionally triples depending on the semester

 • In-suite bathroom